-More specifically, a basis for this degenerate ground state subspace on the torus is given by the states $|a\rangle_{l}$, which are, respectively, identified as having the definite topological charge value $a \in \mathcal{C}$ ascribed to the charge line passing through the interior of the torus around the longitudinal cycle, as indicated in Fig.~\ref{fig:MTC_torus}.
-In other words, if one were to perform a topological charge measurement along a loop around the meridian of the torus, the resulting measurement value would be $a$ for the state $|a\rangle_{l}$.
-This is equivalent to cutting open the torus along the meridian and inspecting the resulting topological charge value on the resulting boundaries, which would be found to be $a$ and $\bar{a}$ for the basis state $|a\rangle_{l}$, as shown in Fig.~\ref{fig:torus_cut}.
-Along these lines, the ground state $|a\rangle_{l}$ can be obtained from the ground state $|0\rangle_{l}$ by adiabatically creating a pair of quasiparticles with topological charges $a$ and $\bar{a}$, respectively, from vacuum, transporting the charge $a$ quasiparticle around the longitudinal cycle (in the positive sense), and then pair annihilating the quasiparticles (fusing them back into vacuum).
+More specifically, an orthonormal basis for this degenerate ground state subspace on the torus is given by the states $|a\rangle_{(l,m)}$, for $a \in \mathcal{C}$, where $(l,m)$ specifies an ordered pair of generating cycles of the torus with intersection number $+1$.
+We can think of the cycles $l$ and $m$ as representing the longitudinal and meridional cycles of the torus for a particular embedding in 3D space, as shown in Fig.~\ref{fig:toruslm}.
+These states are defined such that a topological charge measurement performed around the cycle $m$ yields the measurement outcome $a$, and the state $\ket{a}_{(l,m)}$ is obtained from $\ket{0}_{(l,m)}$ by pair-creating quasiparticles carrying topological charge $a$ and $\bar{a}$, transporting the quasiparticle of charge $a$ around the cycle $l$, and then pair-annihilating the quasiparticles.
+The state $\ket{a}_{(l,m)}$ for the torus can be thought of as having a topological flux $a$ threading the interior of the torus along the $l$ direction, with no twisting around the $m$ direction, as shown in Fig.~\ref{fig:torusL}.
+Here, the flux line should be thought of as a ribbon with no twisting, i.e. with both edges running parallel to the $l$ cycle.
+The statement regarding topological charge measurement along the cycle $m$ can be interpreted as saying that if the torus were cut open along the cycle $m$, the resulting boundaries would be found to carry topological charges $a$ and $\bar{a}$ for the basis state $|a\rangle_{(l,m)}$, as shown in Fig.~\ref{fig:torusLcut}.

+Alternatively, one may interchange the roles of the longitudinal and meridional cycles of the torus, while maintaining the relative orientation (intersection number $+1$), which introduces a relative minus sign between the cycles.
+In this way, we can equivalently define a basis for the ground state subspace by $|b\rangle_{(m,-l)}$, as indicated in Fig.~\ref{fig:torusMrotated}.
+These basis states are defined as having the definite topological charge value $b \in \mathcal{C}$ when measured around the cycle $-l$ of the torus, and can be obtained from $\ket{0}_{(m,-l)}$ by pair-creating quasiparticles carrying topological charge $b$ and $\bar{b}$, transporting $b$ around the meridional cycle $m$, and then pair-annihilating.